tmont/jwplatform-api/README.md

 # jsPlatform API

-This is a simple wrapper around the [jsPlatform API](http://apidocs.jwplayer.com/) to make api calls easier.
+This is a simple wrapper for NodeJS around the [jsPlatform API](http://apidocs.jwplayer.com/) to make api calls easier.

 ## Installation